praxiseng/reveal/README.md

 To ingest a list of files into a database:

 ```
-py main.py ingest hash_db.sqlite S:\share\sample_binaries\linux_bin\
+py reveal.py ingest hash_db.sqlite \path\to\binaries\
 ```

 Note: The sample command was run from a Powershell prompt on a Windows box.
-On Linux, substitute py with python3 and change the path separator to "/".
+On Linux, substitute py with python3 and change the path separator to `/`.

-Note: The above command will recursively enumerate all files in any specified folders, not just executables.
+The above command will recursively enumerate all files in any specified folders, not just executables.
+To filter only executable files (PE and ELF), use the `--exe` flag.

+To use globbing rules, add the `--glob` flag.
+Then the paths may contain glob rules.
+For example, the path `\path\**\*.dll` will recursively find all files with the `.dll` extension.

 Sample output:
 ```